 The following factors may influence the assessment of cognitive-communication abilities in individuals with TBI:

-- motor deficits (e.g., postural limitations. hemiparesis, limb apraxia) that impact physical endurance and participation;
+- Motor deficits (e.g., postural limitations. hemiparesis, limb apraxia) that affect physical endurance and participation

-- impairments in positioning and motor control that may impact self-feeding;
+- impairments in positioning and motor control that affect self-feeding;

 - physical damage to the oral, pharyngeal, and/or laryngeal structures;